The project will help centres and clients develop an informal community through their yard

 Interested in riding?
 Here's your chance to get more involved!

 What is the Participation Project?

-Who can take part?
+Who can get involved?

-How can I get involved?
+How do I get involved?

-If you’re an owner/rider, parent of a rider or horse enthusiast, please contact your local centre BHS Approved Centre, British Riding Club or BHS Committee.
+If you’re an owner/rider, parent of a rider or horse enthusiast, please contact your local BHS Approved Centre, British Riding Club or BHS Committee.
 Encourage them to get involved if they haven’t already signed up!

 If you'd like some help with finding where you can take part, contact us directly at: